-Diana and I are passionate tandem bicycle riders.
-We live in The Villages in Florida, the largest retirement community in the world, and we ride every day with a group of serious tandem-bicycle riding couples.
-Last March we were riding our tandem very fast, drove into a deep pile of sand on the road and crashed.
-I was not hurt, but Diana broke her pelvis, hip, shoulder and wrist and surgeons had to install a significant amount of hardware in her body to put her back together.
-She has severe osteoporosis.
-This means that the next crash could have even more serious consequences.
+Our Tandem Trike Diana and I have been passionate tandem bicycle riders for 28 years.
+I am 84 and Diana is 77.
+We live in The Villages in Florida, the largest retirement community in the world, and we ride more than 150 miles a week.
+Five years ago, in March 2014, we rode into a pile of sand while going about 20 miles an hour, and crashed.
+I was not hurt, but Diana broke her hip, pelvis, shoulder and five vertebrae, and surgeons had to install a significant amount of hardware in her body to put her back together.
+She has osteoporosis and rheumatoid arthritis, which means that another crash would probably have even more serious consequences.

-• It weighs 83 pounds, in comparison to our 26-pound upright bike.
+• It weighs 83 pounds, compared to our 26-pound upright bike

-• The friction caused by its long front timing chain and long derailleur chain loses a tremendous amount of energy.
+• The friction from its long front timing chain and long derailleur chain cause a tremendous loss of energy

-• The smaller 20-inch wheels, compared to the upright 27 inch wheels, have greater resistance.
+• The smaller 20-inch wheels, compared to the upright's 27-inch wheels, have greater resistance

-We Got Left in the Dust We couldn't keep up with our group of tandem riders who average close to 20 miles-per-hour and go much faster than that when they start to sprint.
-So we spent the next four months riding alone and hating it.
-When we tried to ride with other serious tandem-riding couples, we would be dropped every time we had to pick up the pace after slowing down.
-On every hill climb, and on every stop at traffic lights and intersections, we could not increase our speed fast enough and the other couples would pull away from us.
+We Got Left in the Dust We couldn't keep up with our group of tandem riders who average 17-20 miles per hour and go much faster than that when they start to sprint.
+So we spent the first four months riding alone and hating it.
+On every hill climb and on every stop, we could not increase our speed fast enough and the other couples would pull away from us.
 We needed extra help whenever we had to accelerate.

-We Couldn't Train Properly Even if we were willing to ride alone, we still had a problem.
+Even if we were willing to ride alone, we still had a problem.
 We are serious bicycle riders and understand training.
-We know that exercise prolongs life and prevents disease and that the more intensely you exercise, the greater the benefits.
+We know that exercise prolongs lives and helps to prevent many diseases, and that the more intensely you exercise, the greater the benefits.
 We know that an intense workout requires us to become short of breath and burn our leg muscles.
-The recumbent bike offered so much resistance to our pedaling that our legs would burn, but we could not spin the pedals fast enough to become short of breath.
-You need to train at your "lactate threshold", to be able to compete and to gain maximum health benefits.
+The tandem trike offered so much resistance to our pedaling that our legs would burn, but we could not spin the pedals fast enough to become short of breath.
+You need to train at your "lactate threshold" to be able to compete and to gain maximum health benefits.
 You can't really become short of breath on a bicycle unless you spin your pedals at a fast pace.

-Bicycle racers know that to go fast, you have to spin your pedals at a fast cadence.
-Most knowledgeable bicycle riders try to spin their pedals at a cadence of more than 70 revolutions per minute.
-Most racers try to keep their cadence above 90 revolutions per minute.
-We tried to lower our gear ratio, to reduce the resistance of the pedals and be able to keep up our cadence, but that caused us to have such low pedal resistance that we would spin the pedals so fast that the bike would travel even slower so that we couldn't even get a decent workout.
-On hills, we would drop our gears as low as we could to raise our cadence over 70, and we would slow down to four or five miles per hour, which was incredibly painful to our minds as well as our bodies.
+Bicycle racers know that to go fast, they have to spin the pedals at a fast cadence.
+Most knowledgeable bicycle riders try to spin their pedals at a cadence of more than 70 revolutions per minute, and most racers try to keep their cadence above 90 revolutions per minute.
+I tried lowering the gear ratio, to reduce the resistance of the pedals so we could keep up our cadence, but that caused us to have such low pedal resistance that we would spin the pedals so fast that the bike would travel even slower and prevent us from getting a decent workout.
+On hills, we would drop our gears as low as we could to raise our cadence over 70, and we would slow down to 4-5 miles per hour, which was incredibly painful to our minds as well as our bodies.

 Electric Motor to the Rescue Larry Black got us an electric motor from Falco Motors.
-They make motors that fit onto the hub (middle) of the wheel and can be put into any size of bicycle wheel.
-This motor has solved all of our problems and we are delighted with it. :
+They make motors that fit onto the hub of the wheel and can be put into any size of bicycle wheel.
+This motor has solved our problems and we are delighted with it.

-• We get great workouts as we are the primary driving force on the pedals.
+• We get great workouts because we are the primary driving force on the pedals

-• We can stop safely at intersections because we know we will be able to catch up.
+• We can stop or slow down safely and know we will be able to catch up

-• Carrying a second battery, we can go on 50-mile rides.
+• Carrying two batteries, we can go on 70-mile rides

 • start up after stopping,

-• when people riding with us start to pull away from us.
-The rest of the time the motor stays off.
+• if other riders start to pull away from us.
+The rest of the time I keep the motor off.

 We start off with a short push from the motor.
-Then we adjust the gears to achieve a cadence of about 90 pedal rotations per minute.
-We do all our gearing by following the resistance on the pedals.
-If the resistance increases, we do not wait for the cadence to slow down; we immediately lower the gear ratio.
-We constantly try to keep the pedal cadence at about 90 by adjusting the gears to the resistance of the pedals.
-When we start to spin much over 100 pedal revolutions per minute, we increase the gear resistance.
-When the pressure on the pedals increases significantly and we realize that a change in gearing will not keep up the 90 cadence, I twist the throttle to turn on the motor and it makes the wheel spin faster so the cadence does not slow down.
+Then I adjust the gears to achieve a cadence of about 90 pedal rotations per minute.
+I do all our gearing by following the resistance on the pedals.
+If the resistance increases, I immediately lower the gear and do not wait for the cadence to slow down.
+I try to keep the pedal cadence at about 90 by adjusting the gears to the resistance of the pedals.
+When we start to spin much over 100 pedal revolutions per minute, I increase the gear resistance.
+When the pressure on the pedals increases significantly and I realize that a change in gearing will not keep up the 90 cadence, I turn on the motor and it makes the wheel spin faster so the cadence does not slow down.

-How the Motor Give Us a Better Workout By not having to slow down when the pressure on the pedals increases, we are able to keep a fairly-constant 90 cadence.
-This puts us at our "lactate threshold", the ideal training level.
+How the Motor Gives Us a Better Workout By not having to slow down when the pressure on the pedals increases, we are able to keep a fairly constant 90 cadence.
+This puts us at our "lactate threshold," the ideal training level.
 When we are barely getting enough oxygen to meet our energy needs, we are exercising at the maximum capacity that we can maintain and still not have to slow down or stop.
-If we go any slower, we will meet all our needs for oxygen comfortably and not gain the maximum training effect.
-When we exceed our needs for oxygen, we have to slow down to recover.
+If we didn't have a motor, our pedals would slow down so much that we would not gain the maximum training effect.

-• a 5- to 10-minute warm up of slow riding followed by a gradual increase in speed,
+• a 5-10 minute warm up of slow riding followed by a gradual increase in speed

-• slow pedaling until I recover my breath, about the same distance as my fast interval,
+• slow pedaling until I recover my breath, usually about the same distance as my fast interval

-• repeats of alternating 50-pedal-stroke hard intervals followed by complete recovery of my breath until my legs start to feel heavy or hurt, then
+• repeats of hard intervals followed by complete recovery of my breath until my legs start to feel heavy or hurt

-The key to using an electric motor for a fitness program is to use it only when you need it.
-It should not be used all the time.
+I think that the key to using an electric motor for a fitness program is to use it only as much as you need it to maintain a cadence of 70-90 rpm.
 You can use the motor to help:

 • start moving from a stop